-Associate Professor of English, Director of Undergraduate Studies
+Associate Professor of English, Department Chair

 Luis Iglesias has presented several papers and published on sea fiction and the career of James Fenimore Cooper in the journals Nineteenth Century, The Nautilus: A Maritime Journal of Literature, History, and Culture, Literature of the Early American Republic, and is a frequent contributor to The Papers of the James Fenimore Cooper Society.
 He has coauthored an award-winning article in American Literature on race and theatre in early 19th century New York City.
 He has guest edited a special issue of The Southern Quarterly: The South in a Global Context, Spring 2009.
 And, he is the lead editor for Global Crossroads: A World Literature Reader, the textbook used in the Hybrid/Online ENG 203 class.
 His larger project is on the development of American sea fiction and the transatlantic dimensions of Cooper’s literary career as America’s first national author.